Thamnophis sirtalis sirtalis

 Predators include hawks, skunks, raccoons, larger snakes and bullfrogs.

 Eastern garter snakes mate in spring after emerging from winter hibernation.
+A single female may be courted by several males simultaneously, forming a "breeding ball."
+Unlike most snakes, garter snakes do not lay eggs.
 Females give birth to a litter of 10 to 40 live young in summer.
 Young are five to nine inches long at birth.
+Garter snakes typically live 3 to 4 years.